igorline/slither_wiki/Detector-Documentation.md

 }
 ```
 In this case, users might intend a function to return a value a state variable can initialize with, without realizing the context for the contract is not fully initialized.
-In the example above, the same function sets two different values for state variables because it checks a state variable that is not yet initialized in one case, and is initialized in the other.
+In the example above, the same function sets two different values for state variables because it checks a state variable that is not yet initialized in one case and is initialized in the other.
 Special care must be taken when initializing state variables from an immediate function call so as not to incorrectly assume the state is initialized.